Why Does Disney Really Use Park Reservations?

 That’s almost certainly true even when the mix becomes less favorable thanks to more Annual Passholders.
 Although APs don’t generate additional ticket revenue with each visit, they do spend money on merchandise and food & beverage.
 This is especially true at EPCOT, which is essentially the local’s park at Walt Disney World.
 Purposefully reducing staffing would be a good example of stepping over dollars to pick up pennies.
-Think what you will of Chapek and co., but they know better than to do that.
+Think what you will of Disney’s current leadership, but they know better than to do that.

 This does not mean every single position is understaffed–that’s definitely not the case–but Disney simply is not currently in a position to be cutting Cast Members in order to reduce costs.
 In fact, it’s the opposite.
 There are some positions Disney cannot fill, from characters (do you really think the company wants only one meal at Akershus per day?!) to behind-the-scenes roles.

 Walt Disney World not having enough Cast Members for certain key roles is one of the reasons why the company continues to lean on the park reservations systems and limit attendance below pre-closure levels.
-This is actually something Chapek has conceded in the past.
+This is actually something Disney executives have conceded in the past.

-During the Walt Disney Company’s first two earnings calls of the year, CEO Bob Chapek indicated that this is exactly what’s happening.
+During the Walt Disney Company’s first two earnings calls of the year, executives indicated that this is exactly what’s happening.
 During the first quarter call, when asked about attendance caps, he stated that hospitality staffing has been “difficult” with hotels and restaurants having staffing shortages.
-Specifically, Chapek said that capacity constraints are self-imposed as a form of “mitigation…because people spend a long time in our parks and resorts.”
+Specifically, they said that capacity constraints are self-imposed as a form of “mitigation…because people spend a long time in our parks and resorts.”

-In other words, Chapek stated that the parks and resorts have limited attendance at least in part due to dining capacity.
-This isn’t the type of thing Chapek would proactively bring up on an earnings call–leaving money on the table doesn’t exactly make Disney look good–unless it was a significant headwind.
+In other words, the parks and resorts have limited attendance at least in part due to dining capacity.
+This isn’t the type of thing executives would proactively bring up on an earnings call–leaving money on the table doesn’t exactly make Disney look good–unless it was a significant headwind.
 There’s thus every reason to take this statement at face value.
 (Or just look at woes with Advance Dining Reservation availability, which tell pretty much the same story.)

 However, I also do not think this is the primary impetus for the park reservation system at this point.

-Chapek made that statement earlier in the year, and it was probably true then when pent-up demand was peaking and there were a lot of ‘grey days’ on the Disney Park Pass calendar.
+That statement was made earlier in the year, and it was probably true then when pent-up demand was peaking and there were a lot of ‘grey days’ on the Disney Park Pass calendar.
 For long periods between Presidents’ Day and Easter, every single park ran out of reservations on a near-daily basis.
 While that has happened from time to time since then, it’s not occuring with the same consistency.